Robert Menschel: Philanthropy and political activity

 Menschel was first elected to the board of trustees of Syracuse University in 1981.
 There, he served as a voting trustee for more than two decades, becoming a trustee emeritus and part of a select group of honorary trustees.
 He financially supported the Light Work photography center, Robert B. Menschel Media Center, and the Robert B. Menschel Photography Gallery.

-Since 1977, he has been at various times the chairman, president, trustee and chairman of the executive committee of the Museum of Modern Art as well as former chairman of its photography committee, where he has donated 162 photographs.
+Since 1977, he has been at various times the chairman, president, trustee and chairman of the executive committee of the Museum of Modern Art as well as former chairman of its photography committee, where he had donated 162 photographs.
 He assisted Larry Siegel in founding the Midtown Y Photography Gallery in 1972 as a corridor gallery at the Emanu-El Midtown YM-YWHA on 14th Street.

-He serves on the board of trustees of the NewYork–Presbyterian Hospital.
-He is the namesake of The Robert B. Menschel Economics Symposium at the Council on Foreign Relations.
+He served on the board of trustees of the NewYork–Presbyterian Hospital.
+He was the namesake of The Robert B. Menschel Economics Symposium at the Council on Foreign Relations.

 With his brother, Richard, Menschel won the 2015 Carnegie Medal of Philanthropy.
 Menschel and his wife donated over $700,000 to Democrats in 2010.

-He is the former board president of The Dalton School, Chairman of the Board of Guild Hall of East Hampton, Long Island, and a member of Bill Clinton's President's Committee on the Arts and Humanities.
+He was the former board president of The Dalton School, Chairman of the Board of Guild Hall of East Hampton, Long Island, and a member of Bill Clinton's President's Committee on the Arts and Humanities.

 Personal life

 Menschel's wife Joyce is the namesake of the Joyce F. Menschel Photography Library at the Metropolitan Museum of Art.
+He died on 27 May 2022.